Quickbooks: Handling Use Tax

 My book from Amazon costs me $9.60, which I charge to my business credit card.
 Now I have to find a way to account for the 72 cents (.075 x 9.60) of use/sales tax I need to remit to the state.

-Goal: We want Quickbooks to correctly calculate the Use Tax and distribute it to our Sales Tax Payable account just as it would for any standard Sales Tax we collected.
+Goal: We want Quickbooks to correctly calculate the Use Tax, and post it to our Sales Tax Payable account just as it would for any standard Sales Tax we collected.
+We also want Quickbooks to show the amount due in our sales-tax vendor's account, as it would for any standard Sales Tax we collected.
+Finally, we want to avoid having to run any special reports or make sales-tax adjustments at the time taxes are remitted.

-There are several ways to make this happen; here's how I did it.
+There are several ways to make this happen; here's how I do it.

 In my case, since the use tax rate is the same as the sales tax rate, this isn't absolutely necessary.
 But if your use tax rate differs from your sales tax rate, you'll need to create a new Sales Tax Item.
 Name it something wacky and creative, like "Use Tax."
 Set it up with the correct tax rate(s) and tax agency.